 ‘Light-years and 180 degrees from there, I’m less dogmatic than before, less confident that I have things figured out, more cynical and less trusting of others, fearful of intimacy.
 All this translates into a rollercoaster ride of faith, but I’m still on the train with my hands in the air.’

-Note: Thankfully, being spiritual is not the same as being religious.
-Sitting in a church does not necessarily make you close to God.
+Note: Sitting in a church does not necessarily make you close to God.
 You might feel more attuned being in nature.
 It is not a matter of what you ‘should’ feel or be; simply accept where and when you feel most alive.

 Sometimes trauma stimulates creativity.
 Trauma engages a person at emotional depth.
 Many novels have been written as a form of self-therapy, helping the author to make sense of their experiences.
 This leads to a change in focus, making them more introspective or attuned to human suffering.
 Empathy is enhanced.